eggbe/utilities/README.md

 The second rule means what we want to override all classes started with the parent namespace ```Api\Reference\``` to a single class ```App\Model\Reference```.

-The thirs rule is similar to the previous and means what we want to override all classes started with the parent namespace ```Api\Model\``` to a similar class started with ```App\Model\```.
+The third rule is similar to the previous and means what we want to override all classes started with the parent namespace ```Api\Model\``` to a similar class started with ```App\Model\```.
 The amppersand character is necessary to indicate the inserting position.

 And the last rule means what we want to override three defined classes started with the parent namespace ```Api\Document\```